EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Conclusion

+This study investigates the automatic design of PDRs for the FAFSP with dynamic order arrivals under dual kitting constraints arising from assembly and multi product delivery.
+An LLM assisted dynamic PDRs Design framework named EvoDR is proposed to integrate algorithm design knowledge and scheduling analysis expertise for generating rules that adapt to evolving dynamic scheduling features.
 The effectiveness of the proposed method is validated through extensive experiments, including parameter sensitivity analysis and ablation studies.
-Results show that the fully integrated LLM4DRD consistently outperforms all its ablated variants, confirming the contribution of each module.
-In comparative experiments on 20 instances from real production scenarios, LLM4DRD reduces average tardiness by 3.17-12.39\% compared to GP, GEP, and state-of-the-art LLM-based AHD methods.
-Furthermore, robustness experiments conducted on 480 instances covering 24 combinations of resource load levels, disturbance intensities, and order conditions demonstrate that LLM4DRD outperforms the second best competitor by up to 11.10\%, indicating strong generalization and robustness under diverse dynamic environments.
+Results show that the fully integrated EvoDR consistently outperforms all its ablated variants, confirming the contribution of each module.
+In comparative experiments on 20 instances from real production scenarios, EvoDR reduces average tardiness by 3.17-16.81\% compared to GP, GEP, and state-of-the-art LLM-based AHD methods.
+Furthermore, robustness experiments conducted on 480 instances covering 24 combinations of resource load levels, disturbance intensities, and order conditions demonstrate that EvoDR outperforms the second best competitor by up to 11.11\%, indicating strong generalization and robustness under diverse conditions.

-Beyond numerical performance improvements, the robustness and comparative results provide meaningful managerial insights for integrated scheduling in dynamic multi stage manufacturing systems with complex kitting constraints.
-Constructing dispatching rules that adapt to evolving scheduling states enables enterprises to maintain stable cross scenario performance under drastic changes in resource availability and disturbance characteristics, thereby enhancing the efficiency and accuracy of part supply and logistics control in highly responsive environments.
-Moreover, LLM4DRD offers a novel perspective on managing and utilizing high level domain knowledge by transforming expert experience into an explicit evolutionary guidance mechanism, which converts tacit knowledge into a sustainable driver for continuous operational improvement.

-Future research will consider more complex constraint structures and dynamic response events, including secondary resource and transportation constraints as well as concurrent multi type disturbances.
-Attention will also be directed toward the independent design and integrated solution of dispatching rules for different subproblems in multi stage manufacturing systems, with the aim of balancing heterogeneous decision preferences and objectives across stages.
-In addition, human machine interaction mechanisms will be explored to enable collaborative rule design guided jointly by artificial intelligence and expert knowledge, ensuring baseline performance guarantees while supporting multidimensional expression of decision maker preferences and advancing toward human centered intelligent scheduling.